(912) 396-1764

 2. Do you treat a cold or the flu?

-We encourage patients who may be coming down with something to not get acupuncture or attend qigong while they are sick.
+We encourage patients who may be coming down with something to not get acupuncture while they are sick.
 Since these services are done in a community environment and some of our patients are immuno-compromised, we choose not to treat these conditions on the premises.

 3. How will I know if Chinese Medicine is right for my situation?

 Clear communication with our patients is very important for clinical success.
 We encourage you to ask questions you may have.
-We will do a short 10 minute pre-screen phone call before your first appointment to get an idea of what you’d like to treat.
+We will do a short pre-screen phone call before your first appointment to better understand the reasons for your visit and discuss what you can expect.

 During your first appointment, we’ll create a treatment plan which is important for getting results.
-Your treatment plan may recommend acupuncture, an extended herbal consultation and/or qigong.
-Although we find results are better when treatment plans are followed, we will not pressure you into any service.
-And you can pick whichever ones you feel comfortable with.
+Your treatment plan may include acupuncture and/or herbs.

 4. How much does it cost?